luapsake/EZGripper3Dmodels/README.md

 # EZGripper3Dmodels

-Here's how to download the file.
+Here's an example of how to download the file.

 Download the RAW file EZGripper3Dmodels/EZGripperAssembly-MODEL.stp